 I asked to borrow a GoPro to take some video and pictures as mine was broken – they ran out and didn’t tell me until that morning so there was nothing I could do.
 So the guide told me he would take some for me and charge me $10 USD… This was the best shot he got.

-I should have just burned the $10.
+I should have just burned my $10.

 Then on the tour itself, everything just felt so rushed.
 Now that is partly because of the rules in place to protect the Whale Sharks but some companies handle this better than others.
 We arrived late and there were already a lot of other boats there.
-We were then put in pairs and each pair gets 2 chances to swim with the Whale Sharks.
+We were then put in pairs and each pair gets 2 chances to snorkel with the Whale Sharks.
 The guide shouted now, I jumped in, swam for what felt like 10 seconds, and then told to get out.